 Fiesta (FRGI) Gets a Buy Rating from Raymond James

-Raymond James analyst Brian Vaccaro reiterated a Buy rating on Fiesta (FRGI) today and set a price target of $18.00.
-The company’s shares closed last Thursday at $13.39.
+In a report released today, Brian Vaccaro from Raymond James reiterated a Buy rating on Fiesta (FRGI).
+The company’s shares closed last Thursday at $14.38.

 See today’s analyst top recommended stocks >>